The Future Is Looking Green For Renewable Energy

 CARBON REDUCTION IS A UNIVERSAL BENEFIT

 There is still a long path to meet carbon-free targets globally, but decarbonation by 2050 is a global objective.
 Simply put, net zero carbon is an equilibrium achieved when the amount of greenhouse gas emissions that humans create is offset by the amount of carbon removed from the atmosphere, producing a balance between emissions and decarbonization.
+Although there is no guarantee that any of these targets can or will be met, the global commitments to decrease carbon emissions are driving further interest in renewable energy investments as governments strive to reduce their carbon footprint.

 INCREASINGLY AMBITIOUS CORPORATE TARGETS